-A well looked after and properly engineered fabric shelter can last in excess of 20 years.
+How long should a fabric shelter last for?
+The answer is 20 years!
+A well looked after and properly engineered fabric shelter can last even more than 20 years.
 The steel framework lasts for a very long time and the shelter fabric cover can last over 20 years before you would need to consider replacing it (remember: you can always purchase replacement fabric covers).And what does that give you?
 A fabric shelter that can last as long as you need it to!

 But when it comes to longevity, there are a few factors you should consider: